-24) Harassment.
-For purposes of this policy, harassment (other than sexual harassment, which is addressed in the University's Sexual Misconduct Policy) means unwelcome verbal, written, electronic, physical, and/or visual conduct
+- Parassment.
+For purposes of this policy, harassment (other than sexual harassment, which is addressed in the University's Sexual Misconduct Policy) means unwelcome verbal, written, electronic, physical, and/or visual conduct based on a person's actual or perceived protected class status, which both (1) unreasonably interferes with the person's work or educational performance; and (2) is severe or pervasive enough to create an environment that both a reasonable person and the specific person being harassed find to be intimidating, hostile, or offensive. - 25) Retaliatory Discrimination or Harassment.
+Any intentional, materially adverse action taken by a responding individual or allied third party, absent legitimate nondiscriminatory purposes, toward a participant or supporter of a participant in a resolution process under this Code. - 26) Abuse of Conduct Process.
+Abuse or interference with, or failure to comply in, Transylvania University processes including conduct and academic integrity hearings including, but not limited to: - a) Falsification, distortion, or misrepresentation of information; - b) Failure to provide, destroying or concealing information during an investigation of an alleged policy violation; - Attempting to discourage an individual's proper participation in, or use of, the campus conduct system; - d) Harassment (verbal or physical) and/or intimidation of a member of a campus conduct body prior to, during, and/or following a campus conduct proceeding; - e) Failure to comply with the sanction(s) imposed by the campus conduct system;

-- 25) Retaliatory Discrimination or Harassment.
-Any intentional, materially adverse action taken by an responding individual or allied third party, absent legitimate nondiscriminatory purposes, toward a participant or supporter of a participant in a resolution process under this Code. - 26) Abuse of Conduct Process.
-Abuse or interference with, or failure to comply in, Transylvania University processes including conduct and academic integrity hearings including, but not limited to: - a) Falsification, distortion, or misrepresentation of information; - b) Failure to provide, destroying or concealing information during an investigation of an alleged policy violation; - Attempting to discourage an individual's proper participation in, or use of, the campus conduct system; - d) Harassment (verbal or physical) and/or intimidation of a member of a campus conduct body prior to, during, and/or following a campus conduct proceeding; - e) Failure to comply with the sanction(s) imposed by the campus conduct system; - f) Influencing, or attempting to influence, another person to commit an abuse of the campus conduct system.
+f) Influencing, or attempting to influence, another person to commit an abuse of the campus conduct system.